-- No. However, to receive a rebate with our Psychologist or Clinical Social Worker you will need to have a valid Mental Health Care Plan.
+No. However, to receive a rebate with our Registered Psychologist, Clinical Psychologist or Clinical Social Worker you will need to have a valid Mental Health Care Plan and a valid Medicare Card to receive the applicable Medicare Rebates.
 Contact us for more detail.

 What is a Mental Health Care Plan?

 A mental health care plan is a plan that your GP uses to identify what kind of mental health issues you are experiencing and what kind of care you need.
 It is also used to give yourself and your doctor an understanding of what you are aiming to achieve with the help.

 How do I get a Mental Health Care Plan?

 Book an appointment with your GP and discuss your mental health experiences and let them know you would like to see a therapist.